-We have an active program of visitors to KIPAC, and encourage visits from scientists who have interests in any of the areas in which we do research.
+We have an active program of visitors to KIPAC and encourage visits from scientists interested in any of the areas in which we do research.
 If you would like to visit KIPAC, please contact any of our members.
 Local and Travel information for visitors is available here.

-KIPAC provides excellent opportunities for graduate students to do cutting-edge research in wide range of topics in astrophysics and cosmology.
+KIPAC provides excellent opportunities for graduate students to do cutting-edge research in a wide range of topics in astrophysics and cosmology.
 Prospective graduate students should apply to the Physics Department at Stanford.
 Both prospective and current students are encouraged to contact any of the KIPAC faculty members to discuss possible research opportunities.
 More information for prospective students, including a partial list of research opportunities can be found here.

 In addition, we support a number of external students each year through various summer research programs, including:

 - the SULI program (Science Undergraduate Laboratory Internships, sponsored by the US DOE) -- deadline for summer 2023: January 10, 2023

 - the Cal-Bridge Summer program (for students at California State Colleges and Community Colleges) -- deadline for summer 2023: February 1, 2023

 - the SR-EIP program (run by the Leadership Alliance, for students that are underrepresented in science) -- deadline for summer 2023: February 1, 2023

 High School Students